Why Is My Ferret Anemic? What Causes The Anemia And What Can Be Done

 Aleutian Disease

-Aleutian disease is cause by a type of parvovirus that attacks members of the weasel family, including mink and ferrets.
+Aleutian disease is caused by a type of parvovirus that attacks members of the weasel family, including mink and ferrets.
 One of the many signs of Aleutian Disease when it attacks ferrets can be anemia.
 Basically, in this condition, the ferrets just go “down hill” with no specific signs.
 There is a blood test (CIEP-test) to diagnose it.
 This disease is not common in ferrets in the United States.

 How Can I Tell If My Ferret Is Anemic?

-A normal ferret’s heart beats about 180 – 250 beats per minute.
+A normal ferret’s heart beats about 180–250 beats per minute.
 The average is about 225 beats per minute.
 If a resting ferret is breathing faster than that, it may be over-heated, anemic or upset.

 The gums of anemic ferrets are very pale.
-You will see that the gums or mucous membranes are pale when you lift your ferret’s lip .
+You will see that the gums or mucous membranes are pale when you lift your ferret’s lip.
 Its eyes and ears may be pale as well.
 These areas may also be yellowish in color.

 Anemic ferrets usually have heart murmurs that are audible with a stethoscope.